abigailmjackson/abigailmjackson.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student in Medical Engineering and Medical Physics, Harvard-MIT Health Sciences and Technology
+role: PhD Student in Medical Engineering and Medical Physics

 # Organizations/Affiliations to show in About widget
 organizations: